dagidin/Script-Hub/README.md

 dagidin#0 VIA Discord

 # What is Script Hub?
-This is a Roblox script hub, this supports only two games at this time, but I am constantly working on bringing more games to the table.
+This is a Roblox script hub, this supports only three games at this time, but I am constantly working on bringing more games to the table.
 Along with this, Script Hub is completely non-skidded!
 Why would I skid something as simple as this?

 # How to Use?